SS Audacious: Audacious

-Scuttling at Omaha Beach
+Omaha beach

-Audacious made a last ocean voyage in February 1944 sailing in convoy with troops and supplies to Liverpool.
-The voyage was in Convoy HX 280 departing from New York 20 February 1944 arriving in Liverpool 9 March.
-After discharge of cargo large holes were made between cargo holds and explosive charges rigged within the double bottom.
-The ship then went to Scotland to await the invasion.
-About 2,000 troops were embarked and the ship sailed under escort to arrive off the beach just after midnight 6 June 1944.
-The troops were disembarked into landing craft.
-The ship's civilian crew remained aboard awaiting the tow to the assigned scuttling position where they too disembarked into landing craft from which they could hear the charges explode and see the ship settling.

-The ship was scuttled as part of the Omaha Beach Mulberry harbour breakwater 8 June 1944.
-The Navy prepared the blockships for defense with each having the aft deck gun removed, which was usually replaced with four 20mm and one 40mm anti-aircraft guns served by Navy Armed Guard crews.
-The blockships were under artillery fire by day and bombers at night.
-The Armed Guard aboard Audacious remained until 18 June 1944, the day before a storm wrecked the harbor.
+Convoy HX 280 reached Liverpool on 9 March 1944.
+After Audacious discharged her cargo, large holes were made through the bulkheads between her holds, and scuttling charges were planted in her double bottom.
+The 4-inch gun on her poop was removed, and replaced with anti-aircraft guns: probably one Bofors 40 mm L/60 gun and four Oerlikon 20 mm cannon.

+She then steamed to Scotland to await D-Day.
+Early in June 1944, she embarked about 2,000 United States Army troops.
+She sailed under naval escort, and just after midnight on 6 June 1944 she arrived off Omaha Beach, where her troops transferred to landing craft to go ashore.
+She was then towed to her assigned position to form part of the Gooseberry Harbor breakwater.
+Her civilian crew transferred to landing craft, and then the charges in her double bottom were detonated to scuttle her.
+Her US Navy Armed Guards remained aboard to man her guns until 18 June.
+From 19 to 22 June, there was a storm that wrecked the Gooseberry Harbor.
+After the war, Audacious was salvaged and scrapped.

+Evidence to Congress

-Audacious was used as an example in written testimony by the maritime historian and author Charles Dana Gibson to the U.S. House of Representatives Subcommittee on Merchant Marine during hearings in August 1986 regarding veteran status and recognition of merchant mariners during the war.
-He noted that those serving on the Normandy blockships had been granted veteran status as members of The Blockship Group — Mulberry Operation, Normandy, with the application submitted specifically for "the Panamanian freighter Audacious," while those serving in equally dangerous roles at sea had not.
-With regard to Audacious he noted the crew had been made up of mixed nationalities, had never been a part of any military command, though blockship crews were under virtual "house arrest" by the Army to ensure secrecy, and that the blockship operation was a joint Army, Navy and WSA effort.
-He further noted the service aboard the blockships, some unmanned, was no more dangerous than merchant mariners aboard ships then operating for periods within the harbor created by the abandoned blockships.
-After repeated refusals in Congress, a court ordered veteran status to most World War II merchant mariners January 19, 1988.
+In August 1986, maritime historian and author Charles Dana Gibson used Audacious as an example in written testimony to the US House of Representatives Subcommittee on Merchant Marine, in a hearing about the veteran status and recognition of merchant seafarers in the war.
+Dana noted that those who served on the Normandy blockships had been granted veteran status as members of The Blockship Group – Mulberry Operation, Normandy, with the application submitted specifically for "the Panamanian freighter Audacious," but those serving in equally dangerous roles at sea had not.
+He noted that Audacious crew had comprised a mixture of nationalities, and had never been a part of any military command, although blockship crews were under virtual "house arrest" by the Army to ensure secrecy, and that the blockship operation was a joint Army, Navy and WSA effort.
+He further noted the service aboard the blockships was no more dangerous than merchant seafarers aboard ships then operating for periods within the harbor created by the blockships.
+After repeated refusals in Congress, a court ordered veteran status to most World War II merchant seafarers on 19 January 1988.